Nishabdham: Plot

 In 1972, a couple spending Christmas night at a villa near Seattle is mysteriously murdered, with the male victim being crucified.
 The King County takes possession of the villa, which remains unsold until 2019 due to its reputation as a haunted house.

 Sakshi, a deaf-mute artist, travels with her fiancé to the villa to find a painting of a previous owner whose ghost is believed to have killed the couple.
 However, she runs away blood-stained after a while and gets hit by a car.
 Detective Mahalakshmi and Captain Richard Dawkins are assigned to investigate.
 It is revealed that Sakshi's fiancé has died in the basement, and as his corpse is taken out, a key falls from his hand.
 Maha interrogates Sakshi in the hospital, learning that she found his body crucified and could not see the attacker.
 Maha then researches the victim, Anthony Gonsalves, a famous cellist whose previous wife committed suicide.

-As many girls have already gone missing in Seattle, the police are under heavy scrutiny.
+As many girls have already gone missing in Seattle, the police is under heavy scrutiny.
 The initial investigation is inconclusive, so Sakshi is interviewed again.
 It is revealed that soon after her engagement with Anthony, Sakshi's best friend Sonali went missing.
 Sakshi recounts her past.
 She grew up in an orphanage in Sequim where she met Sonali.
 One day, she received an invitation to show her art in a Seattle gallery.
 Sonali, who is very possessive, does not agree but changes her mind after deciding to live with Sakshi.
 At the gallery, Sakshi meets Vivek, a photographer.
 Anthony, a new exhibition's guest of honor, meets Sakshi and is impressed with her work.
 He donates a million dollars to her orphanage and invites her to his concert.
 Sakshi attends and is mesmerized by his music.
 They grow closer and eventually fall in love and get engaged.
 After Sonali went missing, she decided to go to the villa for a week to relax and find the painting.